GoogleCloudPlatform/community/tutorials/bitmovin-encode.md

 ## Run encoding jobs

-Just like using the Bitmovin managed encoding service, use Bitmovin API client SDKs to submit encoding jobs.
+Just like using the Bitmovin managed encoding service, you can use the Bitmovin API client SDKs to submit encoding jobs.
 The only difference is that you should specify the new infrastructure instead of public cloud regions.
 Here is a Python snippet demonstrating this:

     infra_id = ‘122c1111-9273-4d5f-a3fb-36100e90c709’ # Infrastructure object created
     infra_region = CloudRegion.GOOGLE_EUROPE_WEST_1# GCP region of the GPP-connect setup